 Join our small and selective group of interdisciplinary students interested in pursuing promising careers in historic preservation.
-Designed for practitioners and students from disciplines as diverse as architecture, law and art, our programs include an Advanced Graduate Certificate in Historic Preservation and a Master of Science in Architecture in Urban Design and Historic Preservation.
+Designed for practitioners and students from disciplines as diverse as architecture, law and art, our curriculum includes an Advanced Graduate Certificate in Historic Preservation and a Master of Science in Architecture specializing in Historic Preservation and Urban Design.

 Historic preservation is fundamental to the work of architects and urban planners as communities around the globe increasingly look to conserve and creatively reuse their historic architectural resources.
 Engaging the material fabric of our rich cultural past, historic preservation involves knowledge of our urban and architectural histories, the craft and technical methods of preservation and sustainable design, and the development of supportive policy and planning tools.